 - View the Timeline in full screen mode

-- Add notes to individual events
+- Add or delete notes on individual events

 - Pin interesting events to the Timeline